-You will have heard that NYPD Commissioner Jimmy O'Neill has made what he calls "Neighborhood Policing" the centerpiece of his public safety strategy for New York City.
+You will have heard that NYPD Commissioner James O'Neill has made what he calls "Neighborhood Policing" the centerpiece of his public safety strategy for New York City.
 Based on my personal experience in promoting community policing in communities as varied as Albany, the St. Regis Mohawk Reservation and Northern Ireland, there is no way that Commissioner O'Neill could bring about so profound a change in police culture by fiat and within a year of his appointment as commissioner.
+In fact, we are hearing that this initiative has been resisted by many veteran supervisors.
+They have been invited to put in their papers.